cpebenito/datasciencecoursera/README.md

 #### datasciencecoursera: Getting and Cleaning Data
 This documentation is to present the approach I took in working on the Getting and Cleaning Data course project.
-The "CodeBook.md" contains all the descriptions of the data and variable names I used, and the transformation I did to come up with a tidy dat for the project.
+The "CodeBook.md" contains all the descriptions of the data and variable names I used, and the transformation I did with the raw data to come up with a tidy data for the project.

 ####Steps: